8 ways to make your CV stand out in the 8.8 seconds it takes for employers to read it

 - Don’t expect exam results to speak for themselves – even if you’ve got a string of A*s followed by a First

 - Format your CV so it is 450 words/ 2 pages long, and in Arial, size 11

 - Evidence your personal skills, for example when you’ve shown initiative

 - Clearly demonstrate your personal drive – how can you make this obvious?

 - Use your CV to show off your personality and character

-- Prove your understanding of the company, its context and the role you have applied for
+- Show off your research skills by detailing your understanding of the company, its context and the role you have applied for

 - Make your ambition clear – and show what you’ve done so far to get there

-At the end of the day, your CV is the first impression that employers get of you – and the tiniest mistake, whether it’s a typo or a misspelling or a missing apostrophe, can be make or break.
+At the end of the day, your CV is the first impression that employers get of you – and the tiniest mistake, whether it’s a typo, misspelling or a missing apostrophe, can be make or break.
 Follow the advice above, though, and you’ll be on the right track.
 Good luck!